iridivm/AE4870A-Rocket-Motion/README.md

 # AE4870A-Rocket-Motion Content:

 1. The complete course planning.
 (It automatically compiles a pdf with the planning, and more importantly, it automatically generates all the taskwarrior commands to add your tasks to your tasklist (taskwarrior).)
-2. Old exam solutions, please contribute with your solutions! (just git clone, type your solution in the latex and send me a pull request.)
+2 Old exam solutions templates, the actual solutions are in a private repo shared with collaborators.

 # How to use
 0. You can git clone this repository or fork it